toadkarter/Dejarik/README.md

 ### **Video Demo**
 ---
-A video demo will be added to this GitHub repository once it is made public.
+You can view a video demo of [Dejarik at this link](https://www.youtube.com/watch?v=I0bMdDTINxE).

 ## **What technologies were used in the making of Dejarik?**